 Protect the new baby plants from direct sunlight.
 They are very delicate at this stage and will not be able to tolerate full sun.
 Place in a shaded or partially shaded area away from direct sunlight.

 Make sure to provide enough moisture by watering occasionally every 2-3 weeks to allow the roots to properly develop.
-Read more about watering schedule this interesting article on how and when to water succulents.
+Read more about the watering schedule in this interesting article on how and when to water succulents.

 Once your plant is more established, you can slowly increase the intensity of the sun it receives by placing the pot in a brighter location.
 Finally, enjoy watching your plant gradually growing into a mature and gorgeous succulent!